-We define intent as the the willingness of a user to provide honest judgements1.
-Note that a judgement given with good intent is not necessarily useful, since users may have different tastes and preferences; Section 2.2 will illustrate how to find competent users among well-intentioned ones.
+We define intent as the the willingness of a user to provide honest judgements1, differentiating "spammers" from people who are legitimately using the application.
+Note that a judgement given with good intent is not necessarily useful, since users may have different tastes and preferences; this section will illustrate how to find competent users among well-intentioned ones.